fanduel-oss/refract/docs/recipes/creating-an-api-dependency.md

 By using primitives from your streaming library as building blocks, you can simplify features such as request cancellation, retry on error, or complex data transformations.
 Encapsulating your API into a single dependency lets you consider it in isolation, and makes your code clearer and more consistent.

-However, using Refract for everything might not be your goal - or you might need to migrate an existing app over time.
-In those cases, a centralised dependency would still provide some of those benefits.
+However, using Refract that extensively might not be your goal - or you might need to migrate an existing app over time.
+In those cases, a centralised dependency would still provide some of those benefits, and could be a natural first step towards migrating.

 The main difference in approach is that you would likely return raw promises instead of streams, so that they can be easily used outside Refract.
 You would still gain from the testability and consistency, and make it easier to refactor in future.